adamay909/logicTools/README.md

 The packages here are primarily for use with my [logic textbook](https://github.com/adamay909/logicbook).

 - proofChecker: in-browser proofChcker for the natural deduction style sequent calculus by Gerhard Gentzen used in the text book
-- lbhelper: provides various functions useful for producing the text book
+- lbhelper: provides various functions useful for producing the textbook
+- lbhelpervim: a vim plugin to help with editing textbook
 - logicFormulas: generates random sentences and tautologies
 - ttexercises: helps with creation of truth table exercises
 - gentzen: library that does the heavy lifting underlying the above tools